Subscriber case study: Christ Church Junior School

-Miss Bicheno, Christ Church Junior School, Ramsgate, Kent.
-Member of the Go-Givers Community our programmatic library of Primary Teaching Resources curriculum lessons and assemblies – since 2016.
+Miss Bicheno, Christ Church Junior School, Ramsgate has been a member of the Primary Resources subscription community since 2016.

-Who decided to take out a subscription to Go-Givers and why?
+Who decided to take out a subscription and why?

 When I arrived at the school, teachers were following the SEAL programme but didn’t have any resources to back this up so were really struggling to plan and deliver effective PSHE lessons.
-I’d used Go-Givers before when I was working as a supply teacher in another school and found it really useful, so recommended it to the headteacher.
+I’d used the subscription before when I was working as a supply teacher in another school and found it really useful, so I recommended it to the headteacher.

-How does the school use the Go-Givers resources?
+How does the school use the Primary Resources?

-I used the Go-Givers sample scheme of work as the basis for my own scheme of work and allocated lessons to each year group.
+I used the Primary Resources sample scheme of work as the basis for my own scheme of work and allocated lessons to each year group.
 The school also uses the Living and Growing resources to cover RSE.
-Go-Givers lessons are often used in other subjects such as English and science lessons, for example the lesson Water: Our Most Precious Resource is used as part of a geography topic.
+The lessons are often used in other subjects such as English and science lessons, for example the lesson Water: Our Most Precious Resource is used as part of a geography topic.

 What are the benefits of the resources?